Exotic topological order in fractal spin liquids: Abstract

 \section{Abstract}

 We present a large class of three-dimensional spin models that possess topological order with stability against local perturbations, but are beyond description of topological quantum field theory.
 Conventional topological spin liquids, on a formal level, may be viewed as condensation of string-like extended objects with discrete gauge symmetries, being at fixed points with continuous scale symmetries.
 In contrast, ground states of fractal spin liquids are condensation of highly-fluctuating fractal objects with certain algebraic symmetries, corresponding to limit cycles under real-space renormalization group transformations which naturally arise from discrete scale symmetries of underlying fractal geometries.
-A theoretical framework for unified analysis on physical and coding properties of fractal spin liquids is presented, which is applicable to all the previously known examples.
+A particular class of three-dimensional models proposed in this paper may potentially saturate quantum information storage capacity for local spin systems.